klausmorgan/chickOS/README.md

+# UtkuOS 8.1 - 10 - 11

-# If you are looking for debloated windows you are in the right place :)
+If you are looking for debloated windows you are in the right place :)

 Download: https://bit.ly/3lfAXg4
 Discord: https://discord.gg/gayZTErQzM